GOMC-WSU/Workshop/NPT/SPCE/README.txt

 # to extract the instantaneous fluctuations in the energy
 cat output_water.log  | awk '/ENER_0/ {print $2, $3}' > energy_fluct.dat

-# to extract the instantaneous fluctuations in the energy
+# to extract the instantaneous fluctuations in the density
 cat output_water.log  | awk '/STAT_0/ {print $2, $5}' > density_fluct.dat

 # To extract the average total energy and steps number use the following command: